-Crohn's disease is chronic inflammatory disease of the gastrointestinal tract and has been recognized as a significant disease in children and adolescents.
+Crohn's disease is a chronic inflammatory disease of the gastrointestinal tract and has been recognized as a significant disease in children and adolescents.
 It’s a form of inflammatory bowel disease (IBD).

 What is Pediatric Crohn's Disease?

-The digestive system goes from the mouth to the anus, and Crohn's disease can affect any part of it, including the mouth, esophagus (the tube connecting the mouth and stomach), stomach, and rectum, as well as both the small intestine and large intestine.
+The digestive system goes from the mouth to the anus, and Crohn's disease can affect any part of it, including the mouth, esophagus (the tube connecting the mouth and stomach), stomach, and rectum, as well as both the small and large intestines.
 Crohn's disease most frequently occurs at the end of the small intestine and the beginning of the large intestine.

 What are the signs and symptoms of Pediatric Crohn's Disease?